18 Quick Midline Crossing Activities for Academic Tasks

 #3 Windmills

-Kids stand tall with legs wider than shoulder width.
+For this exercise, kids stand tall with legs wider than shoulder width.
 Hold arms straight out to the sides.
-Bend at the waste to touch opposite hand to the opposite foot.
-Repeat other side.
+Bend at the waste to touch the opposite hand to the opposite foot.

 #4 Firecracker

-Kids can sit or stand for this.
+Kids can sit or stand for these quick hand movements.
 They press their hands together in front of their bellies (fingertips straight.)

-Hands stay together and move in front of the body in a smooth side to side position.
+Hands stay together and move in front of the body in a smooth side to side motion (an upward snake-like motion.)
 As the hands are winding side to side, they’re also winding upward above the head.

 It’s fun to add a whistling sound to this exercise.
 (Why not add an oral sensory component!)
 I like to make a whistle that gradually gets louder as the “bottle rocket” is winding upward.